Covid-19: Ten-person limit put on house gatherings as pubs to stay shut until August 10th

 Following concern over the virus spreading in large house parties, visitors to private homes will now be limited to 10 people from no more than four different households, Taoiseach Micheál Martin said.

+Speaking at a post-Cabinet press briefing, Mr Martin said he understood the decision to delay easing restrictions would be “disappointing” to many.

+The National Public Health Emergency Team (NPHET) was “worried about the trajectory” of the virus currently.
+If it continued to spread at the current rate it could jeopardise plans to reopen schools, he said.

-The R-rate, or reproduction rate, has now risen above 1, acting chief medical officer Dr Ronan Glynn said.
+The State’s acting chief medical officer Dr Ronan Glynn warned the pandemic “is not over” and globally was accelerating.

+“It only needs the smallest window of opportunity to become a major problem again,” he said.

+Dr Glynn said the R-number, which is the reproductive rate of the virus, had increased above 1 and was “somewhere in the range of 1.2 and 1.8.”

 The R-rate measures the number of infections each new case causes; a measure above one is an indication that infections are on the rise.